Swindon Town F.C.: Shirt sponsors

-Since 2015 Swindon's kit has been manufactured by Puma.
+The current manufacturer is Adidas, restarting in 2024.
+From 2015 - 2024 Swindon's kit had been manufactured by Puma.
 Previous manufacturers include Umbro, Admiral, Adidas, Coffer Sports, Spall, Diamond Leisure, Loki, Mizuno, Lotto, Xara, DGI, Strikeforce, and Lonsdale.
-The club's shirt sponsors have included ISIS, Lowndes Lambert Group, GWR FM, Burmah, Castrol, Nationwide, Kingswood Group, FourFourTwo, Samsung, EA Sports FIFA, C&D, Imagine Cruising, Bartercard and First City Nursing & Care.
+The club's shirt sponsors have included ISIS, Lowndes Lambert Group, GWR FM, Burmah, Castrol, Nationwide, Kingswood Group, FourFourTwo, Samsung, EA Sports FIFA, C&D, Imagine Cruising, Bartercard, First City Nursing & Care and MiPermit.

 Stadium

 Swindon Town's original pitch was located south of Bath Road, in the region of Bradford Road, adjacent to the Okus Quarry.
 After a young spectator fell into the quarry the team decided to move first to Lansdown Road and then to a pitch near The Croft where they were to remain for the next 11 years.

 Swindon Town have been playing at the County Ground since 1896.
 They played their games on the site of the adjacent cricket pitch also called the County Ground from 1893 until the ground opened.

 Thomas Arkell of Arkell's Brewery donated £300 to finance the construction of a stand on what was then known as the 'Wiltshire County Ground', this investment was enough to begin development of a purpose-built football ground.
 Since its original construction, the ground has been periodically updated with new features or fittings.
 A cover on the Shrivenham Road side was erected in 1932, followed by the current roof at the Town End.
 This cost £4,300, which was raised by the Supporters' Club, and was opened on 27 August 1938 by local MP, W.W.
 Wakefield.

 The War Department took over the ground in 1940, where for a while POWs were housed in huts placed on the pitch.
 For this the club received compensation of £4,570 in 1945.

 The addition of floodlights in 1951 at a cost of £350, gave Swindon the honour of being the first League club to do so.
 These were first tried out v.
 Bristol City on 2 April 1951 beating Arsenal by six months.